SCRMHub/AWS-S3-Multipart-JS-Uploader/README.md

 - Getting a result

 ## The Javascript ##
-The library itself has no dependencies, so is completely self contained, and fairly fault tolerant.
-For example if a part fails to upload it will try that part two more times just in case it was a network glitch.
+The library itself requires jQuery, purely because of their awesome ajax functions.
+It is fault tolerant, to the point that if a part fails to upload it will try that part two more times just in case it was a network glitch.

 ### Options ##
 There are a few options you can adjust when invoking the JavaScript class: